fenngineering/sql-build-tools/README.md

   ```
   DbProjects = @(
 		@{
-			ProjectName="ANewDBProject.CDC"
-			DatabaseName="AGoodDB"
+			ProjectName="AGoodDB_v1"
+			DatabaseName="AGoodDB_v1"
+			PublishDB=$true
+		},
+		@{
+			ProjectName="AGoodDB_v2.CDC"
+			DatabaseName="AGoodDB_v2"
 			PublishDB=$false
 		}
 		,@{
-			ProjectName="ANewDBProject.Global"
-			DatabaseName="AGoodDB"
+			ProjectName="AGoodDB_v2.Global"
+			DatabaseName="AGoodDB_v2"
 			PublishDB=$true
 		}
 		,
 		@{
-			ProjectName="AGoodDBProject"
-			DatabaseName="AGoodDB"
+			ProjectName="AGoodDB_v2"
+			DatabaseName="AGoodDB_v2"
 			PublishDB=$true
 		}
 	);
  ```
  ### Mulitple Database Environments
  > The tools are capable of building, deploying & testing to multiple environments, the sample.psd1 condig file has the default environment defined [Dev] this is your local environment.
-However, you can add multiple environemts, which is controlled by the **environment** system varaible, if this is not set the default [Dev] environemnts will be chosen.
+However, you can add multiple environemts, which is controlled by the **environment** system varaible, if this is not set the default [Dev] environemnts will **always** be chosen.
 However, this can be overidden at runtime by passing the **-environmentOverride "<ENV>"** into the powershell script, we'll discuss this later.

- 2. Add multiple database environments
+ 2. Adding multiple database environments
    - Open .\YourSolution\ps-config\<SolutionFileName-WithoutExt>.psd1 with a text editor
    - Add a new collection to the base of the config file:-
  ```